 Field Description 7 DJM Result Register Data Justification - This bit controls justification of conversion data in the result registers.
-See Section 7.3.2.16, "ATD Conversion Result Registers (ATDDRx)" for details.
-Ueft justified data in the result registers.
-Right justified data in the result registers.
-6 DSGN Result Register Data Signed or Unsigned Representation - This bit selects between signed and unsigned conversion data representation in the result registers.
+See Section 7.3.2.13, "ATD Conversion Result Registers (ATDDRx)," for details.
+0 Left justified data in the result registers 1 Right justified data in the result registers 6 DSGN Result Register Data Signed or Unsigned Representation - This bit selects between signed and unsigned conversion data representation in the result registers.
 Signed data is represented as 2's complement.
 Signed data is not available in right justification.
-See Section 7.3.2.16, "ATD Conversion Result Registers (ATDDRx)" for details.
-0 Unsigned data representation in the result registers.
-1 Signed data representation in the result registers.
-Table 7-14summarizes the result data formats available and how they are set up using the control bits.
+See Section 7.3.2.13, "ATD Conversion Result Registers (ATDDRx)," for details.
+0 Unsigned data representation in the result registers 1 Signed data representation in the result registers Table 7-14 summarizes the result data formats available and how they are set up using the control bits.
 Table 7-15 illustrates the difference between the signed and unsigned, left justified output codes for an input signal range between 0 and 5.12 Volts.
 5 SCAN Continuous Conversion Sequence Mode - This bit selects whether conversion sequences are performed continuously or only once.
 O Single conversion sequence Continuous conversion sequences (scan mode) 4 MULT Multi-Channel Sample Mode - When MULT is 0, the ATD sequence controller samples only from the specified analog input channel for an entire conversion sequence.
 The analog channel is selected by channel selection code (control bits CC/CB/CA located in ATDCTL5).
 When MULT is 1, the ATD sequence controller samples across channels.
 The number of channels sampled is determined by the sequence length value (S8C, S4C, S2C, S1C).
-The first analog channel examined is determined by channel selection code (CC, CB, CA control bits); subsequent channels sampled in the sequence are determined by incrementing the channel selection code or wrapping around to AN0 (channel 0.
-0 Sample only one channel 1 Sample across several channels
+The first analog channel examined is determined by channel selection code (CC, CB, CA control bits); subsequent channels sampled in the sequence are determined by incrementing the channel selection code.
+O Sample only one channel Sample across several channels 2-0 CC, CB, CA Analog Input Channel Select Code - These bits select the analog input channel(s) whose signals are sampled and converted to digital codes.
+Table 7-16 lists the coding used to select the various analog input channels.
+In the case of single channel scans (MULT = 0), this selection code specified the channel examined.
+In the case of multi-channel scans (MULT = 1), this selection code represents the first channel to be examined in the conversion sequence.
+Subsequent channels are determined by incrementing channel selection code; selection codes that reach the maximum value wrap around to the minimum value.